jefeish/presentation-template/README.md

 ### How do I create a new presentation from the template ?

-- The template repo has several demo slides listed in the `docs/slides` (Markdown) folder.
+- The template repo has several demo slides listed in the `docs/slides` folder (Markdown).
 These files are based on the `docs/slides-templates` folder.
 This content is just for demo purposes, when you start your own presentation, remove all the slides from the `docs/slides` folder or modify their content.
 Remember to update the slide references in the `index.html` file.

 ---